The Great God Pan: Plot

-In late 19th century Wales, Clarke agrees, somewhat unwillingly, to bear witness to a strange experiment performed by his friend, Dr. Raymond.
-The ultimate goal of the doctor is to open the mind of a patient so that she may experience the spiritual world, an experience he notes the ancients called "seeing the great god Pan".
-He performs the experiment, which involves minor brain surgery, on a teenager named Mary.
+In mid-19th century Wales, Mr. Clarke, a businessman from London, agrees to witness an experiment performed by his friend, Dr. Raymond.
+Raymond is to perform minor brain surgery on his ward, Mary, who is about seventeen.
+He believes the surgery will open her mind to the spiritual world, an experience he notes the ancients called "seeing the great god Pan".
 She awakens from the operation awed and terrified but quickly becomes "a hopeless idiot".

-Years later, Clarke learns of a beautiful but sinister girl named Helen Vaughan, reportedly an orphan who has been sent by a distant relative to live with a family in a small Welsh town, where she is reported to have caused a series of mysterious happenings.
-She spends much of her time in the woods near her house, and takes other children on prolonged twilight rambles in the countryside that disturb their parents.
-One day, a young boy stumbles across Helen "playing on the grass with a 'strange naked man"; the boy becomes hysterical and later, after seeing a Roman statue of a satyr's head, is left with a permanent intellectual disability.
-Helen also forms an unusually close friendship with a neighbour, Rachel, whom she leads several times into the woods.
-On one occasion Rachel returns home distraught, half-naked and rambling.
-Shortly after an explanation to her mother that is unrevealed to the reader but instills great revulsion in Clarke, Rachel returns to the woods and disappears forever.
-Clarke relates these events in a book he is writing entitled Memoirs to Prove the Existence of the Devil.
+Twenty-three years later, Clarke is writing a book entitled Memoirs to Prove the Existence of the Devil.
+He recounts a story he has been told of a beautiful but sinister girl named Helen V., reportedly an orphan, who, at age 12, had been sent by a distant relative to live with a family in a Welsh village.
+She spent much of her time in the woods near her house, and sometimes took other children on her prolonged rambles.
+One day, a young boy stumbled across Helen "playing on the grass with a 'strange naked man'".
+The boy became hysterical and later, after seeing a Roman statue of a satyr's head, was left with a permanent intellectual disability.
+Helen later formed an unusually close friendship with a neighbour, Rachel, whom she led several times into the woods.
+On one occasion Rachel returned home distraught and half-naked.
+She told her mother what happened in the forest, but Clarke finds it too monstrous to reveal.
+Rachel subsequently died a "terrible death".